 Why have a Barium Swallow & Meal?

-The barium swallow is a test to demonstrate the oesophagus (tube from mouth to stomach).
-The barium meal shows up the stomach and the first part of the duodenum (the first part of the intestine past the stomach).
+The barium swallow and meal is a test to demonstrate the gullet ( the region from mouth to stomach), the stomach and the duodenum (the first part of the small intestine).

 Your Doctor may have suggested this test for several reasons: difficulty or pain in swallowing; you may be troubled by indigestion or acid reflux; or if it is suspected you have an ulcer or blockage in your stomach.

 For the barium to adequately coat the lining of the stomach, the stomach needs to be empty.
 You will be asked not to eat or drink for 6 hours before the examination.

 The test usually takes between 20 and 30 minutes.
 You will be asked to undress to underpants.
 An x-ray gown will be given to you to wear.